Frequently asked questions

 - Include the email addresses of your two referees.

-- Complete the section which details how your studies will be financially supported.
+- Complete the section that details how your studies will be financially supported.